flame-engine/flame_gamepad/README.md

 # flame_gamepad

-## Gamepad is only support on Android at the moment.
+## Gamepad is only supported on Android at the moment.

 # Checking if the gamepad is connected